pablopalmagarcia/fitness-platform/README.md

 It will include backend APIs built with *Django REST Framework* and a functional frontend developed with *React*.

 ## Features

-- CRUD operations for exercises, routines and meals
+- CRUD operations for exercises, routines and meals *To do*
 - Basic user authentication
-- Responsive frontend layout
+- Responsive frontend layout *To do*
-- REST API for the frontend and authorized clients
+- REST API for the frontend and authorized clients *In progress*

 ## Tech Stack